Borough Road & Nunthorpe Medical Group

 We aim to provide the highest quality care to our patients in a family practice setting.
 Our doctors, nurses and admin staff are dedicated professionals.
 We care about our patients and want to provide the best standard of care possible.

-Our website will kepp you to date with the latest practcie news but we also hope it becomes a useful resource for other health-related information.
+Our website will keep you to date with the latest practice news but we also hope it becomes a useful resource for other health-related information.

-EXTENDED ACCESS TO A GP - NOW FROM 6.30PM AND 9:30PM MONDAY TO FRIDAY AND 8AM - 8PM SATURDAY AND SUNDAY
+EXTENDED ACCESS TO A GP BETWEEN 6.30PM AND 9:30PM MONDAY TO FRIDAY AND 8AM - 8PM ON WEEKENDS AND BANK HOLIDAYS

 As a patient of the Borough Road & Nunthorpe Medical Group you are entitled to use the STAR (South Tees Access and Response) scheme.
-The schemeextends evening and weekend opening times for patients from 6:30pm to 9:30pm Monday to Friday and 8am - 8pm on weekends and bank holidays.
-Patients wanting to see a GP can sccess the service by ringing NHS 111 - the urgent care helpline.
+The scheme extends evening and weekend opening times for patients from 6:30pm to 9:30pm Monday to Friday and 8am - 8pm on weekends and bank holidays.
+Patients wanting to see a GP during these hours can access the STAR service by dialing 111 - the urgent care helpline.
 A GP will then call you back to offer advice or an appointment.

 To view the STAR scheme website click this link http://www.southteesaccessresponse.nhs.uk/